-Both the new Committee and Board came into effect on 1 April 2015 and will both be in power till the next election.
-Following next year's local elections like all the other committees the Pension committee and the Board will have its new elected members.
-A separate election will be held to appoint the co-opted members (the staff and the pensioner representatives) The new Local Government Pension Scheme (Amendment) (Governance) Regulations 2015 required an Administering Authority to establish a local Pension Board by 1 April 2015.
-The Board is responsible for:
+Both the Committee and Board came into effect on 1 April 2015 and following this year's local elections like all the other committees the Pension committee and the Board now has its new elected members.
+A separate election was held to appoint the co-opted members (the staff and the pensioner representatives) The new Local Government Pension Scheme (Amendment) (Governance) Regulations 2015 required an Administering Authority to establish a local Pension Board by 1 April 2015.